HickeyLab/Mingl/README.md

 Python 3.11 or newer is required for installation on your system.

 We recommend that you install MINGL into a new, fresh environment to avoid any dependency conflicts.
 First, create your new environment using Python version 3.11 and follow either of the installation methods below.
+Installation time on MacOS and WindowsOS takes approximately less than 5 minutes.

 There are two options to install MINGL: